shenanigans/node-fauxmongo/README.md

 fauxmongo
 =========
-Apply MongoDB updates to local documents.
+Match MongoDB queries, apply updates and test aggregation pipelines on local documents.

-Because it was necessary to support the `$` positional operator, the `$sort` keyword, and critically the `$pull` operator, query testing is also supported for most of the MongoDB query specification.

 Installation and Use